rohitsaluja22/OpenOCRCorrect/README.md

 1. After laoding the OCR page, as user clicks on Spell Check, the correct words remain black.
 2. The purple words are the auto corrections.
 3. The incorrect words are colored with blue, green and red strings from Dictionary.
 This improves readability.
-4. The user can type in slp1 format or right click on the word (right click suggestion may give a partially corrected word) to correct the words.
+4. The user can type in slp1 format or right click on the word (right click suggestion may be a partially corrected word) to correct the words.
 "Ctrl+d" converts the slp1 word to Devanagari.

 # Tested for Ubuntu
 Compiled and Tested on Ubuntu 14.04 LTS and Ubuntu 16.04. with QT Creator 5.4.1